Signal

 Each inquiry is routed into the correct internal board so the team can evaluate fit, assign an owner, and move the conversation without losing context.

 Use this form for strategic partnership interest.
-The team routes each submission into the right lane: franchisee, supplier, builder, engineering, media, community, nonprofit, or strategic alliance.
+The team routes each submission into the right lane: solar and storage, data-center and industrial, green ancillary product, franchisee, supplier, builder, restoration, engineering, media, community, or strategic alliance.